PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias rh8='module load rh/devtoolset/8'
 ```

-Another approach would be to define aliases like this:
+Another approach would be to define an alias like this:

 ```
 alias modl='module load'
 ```

-The above alias could be used like this:
+Then use it as follows:

 ```
 $ modl anaconda3